What is a geocoder?

 First up, hosting your own software and keeping it up to date (and keeping the underlying data up to date) can be a non-trivial technical challenge.
 It will cost you time and effort.
 If that type of opsy problem is your thing, go for it.
 Or you can just let us handle it, and instead get on with geocoding.

 There are other hosted open geocoding services, most obviously OpenStreetMap's own Nominatim service.
-However that is designed to be used as a tool by mappers, not as an enterprise level geocoding service, and indeed the usage policy explicitly says it "has a very limited capacity" and users may be blocked if querying too frequently.
+However that is designed to be used as a tool by mappers, not as an enterprise level geocoding service, and indeed the usage policy explicitly says it "has a very limited capacity" and users may be blocked if requesting too frequently.

 Finally, you can feel good about the fact that we're regularly sponsoring open geo events (we run #geomob in London), contributing code back to the major OSM software projects, opensource many of our own projects (pls send patches!), and are corporate members of the OpenStreetMap Foundation.